Mahalo to our Sponsors and Backers for Their Support

 Moanalua Gardens Foundation (MGF) thanks all of our sponsors, donors, and benefactors for their support of “Mo`olelo o Moanalua…Stories of Moanalua,” the 39th Annual Prince Lot Hula Festival, held on Saturday, July 16 from 9 am to 4 pm and Sunday, July 17 from 10 am to 3 pm.
-Total attendance for both days was estimated to be over 17,000 persons.

 The largest non-competitive hula event in Hawai‘i, the festival honors Prince Lot Kapuāiwa who helped to revive the hula by staging pā`ina (parties) at his summer home in Moanalua, now located at the gardens.